NordicSemiconductor/cloud-aws-package-layered-lambdas-js/README.md

 [![Mergify Status](https://img.shields.io/endpoint.svg?url=https://gh.mergify.io/badges/NordicSemiconductor/cloud-aws-package-layered-lambdas-js)](https://mergify.io)
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

-Packages lambdas with intra-project dependencies using [esbuild](https://github.com/evanw/esbuild) and a base layer with the dependencies defined in `package.json`.
+Packages lambdas with intra-project dependencies using Webpack and a base layer with the dependencies defined in `package.json`.

 Checksums are created for dependencies per lambda so that rebuild only happens when files are changed.